NDEs Near Death Experiences Explained

 child-going-into-the light

-Account of NDE and a Past Life Review
+Account of an NDE and a Past Life Review

 NDEs often prompt individuals to reevaluate their lives and morals, leading to a deeper understanding of their purpose in an instant.
 In this gripping account, a man, who prefers to remain anonymous, shared his incredible encounter with his physician.
 As he faced an imminent collision, time slowed down, allowing him to reflect on his life in a flash.
 Astonishingly, he even felt a detachment from his physical body as he crashed into a truck.